Ernest Louis, Grand Duke of Hesse: First marriage

 Ernest and Victoria entertained in style, frequently holding house parties for young friends under the age of 30, dispensing with formality on those occasions to indulge in fun and frolic.
-Victoria's cousin, Prince Nicholas of Greece and Denmark, remembered one stay with them as having been "the jolliest, merriest house party to which I have ever been in my life."
+Victoria's cousin, Prince Nicholas of Greece and Denmark, remembered one stay with them as "the jolliest, merriest house party to which I have ever been in my life."
 These revelries were more in keeping with Victoria's inclinations than Ernest's.
 Their marriage was unhappy due to differences in temperament and attitude.
-Fond as she was of revelry, Victoria was less enthusiastic about fulfilling her public role.
+Fond of revelry, Victoria was less enthusiastic about fulfilling her public role.
 She avoided answering letters, put off visits to elderly relations whose company she did not enjoy, and talked to people who amused her at official functions while ignoring people of higher social or official standing whom she found boring.
-Victoria's inattention to her duties provoked quarrels with Ernest.
+Her inattention to her duties provoked quarrels with Ernest Louis.
 The young couple had loud arguments which sometimes turned physical.
-The volatile Victoria shouted, threw tea trays, smashed china against the wall, and tossed anything that was handy at Ernest during their arguments.
+Victoria shouted, threw tea trays, smashed china against the wall, and tossed anything at hand at Ernest Louis during their arguments.